Prussian National Monument for the Liberation Wars

 Are there restrooms and cafes?

-Check the official website for details on nearby facilities, as amenities may vary.
+Check the official website for information on restroom facilities and nearby cafes.

 What should I wear?